yrdsb-peths/hungry-animal-LinYinXue/README.md

 # Description of features added:
 - Enemy that decrease score for 2 when the elephant touched it.
-- An array that store the bestScore (in the main world class)
+- An array that store the bestScore (in the main world class).
+- Added background music, and stop when game over.